In-Between Travel Settlement

 The result of the vote was to pay support workers the following:

 - a new travel time payment to cover travel between clients effective from 1 July 2015

 - a new national minimum mileage rate of 50 cents per km effective from 1 March 2016 which was increased to to 58.5 cents per km on 24 August 2020.

-The intent is to raise the minimum mileage rate to 60 cents per km in the future.
+Note: The the minimum mileage rate was raised to 63.5 cents per km on the 15th March, 2022.

 Parts of the agreement

 Part A of the 2014 In-Between Travel Settlement means that home and community support workers can be paid for travel between clients.
 This is known as 'In-Between Travel (IBT)'.

 Part B of the Settlement covers 'regularisation' of the home and community support workforce and future models of care.
 An aspect of regularisation is guaranteed hours (including costs of client cancelled visits).
 This is covered in the second Variation.